 However, if your spouse is being unreasonable, you may want to apply to the court to resolve the dispute rather than simply allowing negotiations to drag on indefinitely.
 Take advice on the best way to approach this.

 In any case, once you have reached agreement you should ask the court for a consent order.

 Any settlement, if it is to be binding, will require both partners to give full disclosure of their respective circumstances.

-Obtaining a divorce typically takes around four to six months.
-This includes a six week delay from the date of the decree nisi (when the court agrees that the grounds for the divorce have been proven) to the decree absolute (after which you are definitively divorced).
+Obtaining a divorce typically takes about four to six months.
+This includes a six-week delay from the date of the decree nisi (ie when the court agrees that the grounds for the divorce have been proven) to the decree absolute (after which you are divorced).

 The process can take longer if anyone fails to deal with the various pieces of paperwork promptly or your lawyer advises to delay applying for a decree absolute.